-SeaWorld gets into the spirit of Halloween with a celebration geared toward young children and families on Saturdays and Sundays September 17 – October 31.
+SeaWorld gets into the spirit of Halloween with a celebration geared toward young children and families on select days from September 16 – October 31.
 You can enjoy special daytime Halloween performances, costumed creatures and even celebrate Halloween with Sesame Street characters.
 Bring your little ones in costume and let the family festivities commence.
-This event is included with regular daytime park admission and kids are free with purchase of adult ticket.
+This event is included with regular daytime park admission and kids are free with the purchase of an adult ticket.

-This is the biggest yacht party on the West Coast this Halloween aboard the Hornblower Inspiration MEGA Yacht in San Diego!
-Saturday, October 29th, 2022 prepare for the ultimate Halloween party cruise that will be transformed into a haunting Titanic, filled with over 1200 party people celebrating Halloween in style!
+Join us for the 11th Annual Titanic Masquerade!
+This is the biggest yacht party on the West Coast this Halloween aboard the Hornblower Inspiration MEGA Yacht in San Diego.
+Saturday, October 28th, 2023 prepare for the ultimate Halloween party cruise that will be transformed into a haunting Titanic, filled with over 1200 party people celebrating Halloween in style!

 6th & Juniper in Balboa Park